How We Use a Team of Teams Structure as a Digital Agency

-As this investment climbs, so does the risk of “ad fraud.”
+As this investment climbs, so does the risk of “digital ad fraud.”
 Juniper Research released a report in May of 2018 that suggests U.S. brands “lose” $51 million per day, or about $19 billion a year, on fraudulent ads.

 So what does that mean?
 And how can you avoid it?

-The most frequent tactics of “ad fraud” include:
+The most frequent tactics of “digital ad fraud” include: